Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

 `ExaML <https://github.com/Ensembl/ensembl-compara/blob/HEAD/modules/Bio/EnsEMBL/Compara/RunnableDB/ProteinTrees/ExaML.pm>`__.
-They look very light-weight (only command-line definitions) because most of the logic is in the base class (*GenericRunnable*), but nevertheless show the command lines used and the parametrization of multi-core and MPI runs.
+They look very light-weight (only command-line definitions) because most of the logic is in the base class (*GenericRunnable*), but nevertheless show the command lines used and the parametrisation of multi-core and MPI runs.

 ..
 The default language is set to perl.
 Non-perl code-blocks have to define